samar-programmer/samar-programmer-springboot_interviewmanagement/README.md

   * Created CRUD operations for Employee entity
   * Created CRUD operations for Interview entity
   * Created CRUD operations for Result entity
+  * Created CRUD operations for Employee and Candidate Credentials

 # Technologies used
   * Spring Boot 2.5.4